IBM/aspera-cli/docs/README.erb.md

 > **Note:** Here, `--sample` is taken as an argument, and not as an option, due to `--`.

-Options may have an (hardcoded) default value.
+Options may have a (hardcoded) default value.

-Options can be placed anywhere on command line and evaluated in order.
+Options can be placed anywhere on command line and are evaluated in order.

-Options are typically:

-- optional : to change the default behavior
+Options are typically optional: to change the default behavior.
-- mandatory : so they can be placed in a configuration file, for example: connection information
+But some are mandatory, so they can be placed in a configuration file, for example: connection information.

 The value for **any** options can come from the following locations (in this order, last value evaluated overrides previous value):